Swing Catalyst supports many different types of video cameras, the different types fall into 2 different categories.

 There are many different types of machine-vision, in general there is a much greater variety in terms of both resolution and frames per second.
 We generally recommend a minimum of 50/60 FPS for golf swing analysis.

-- AVT Prosilica GC, GE, Manta and Mako series machine vision/high speed cameras.
+- AVT Prosilica GC, GE, Manta and Mako series machine vision/high speed cameras (PVApi only)

 - IDS uEye machine vision/high speed cameras (in particular UI-1220LE USB 2.0 & UI-3220CP-C-HQ USB3.0)

-- USB3 Vision & GigE Vision supported through third party licensing (requires a dongle).
+- USB3 Vision, GigE Vision & GenICam are supported through third party licensing (requires a dongle)*.

 Machine vision cameras can use both CMOS and CCD sensors, and both Rolling and Global Shutter.